os69os/Build-it-right/README.md

 ### Final Product
 **Build It Right** provides an interface for users to input building parameters and receive detailed predictions and recommendations for improving energy efficiency.
 Visualizations help users understand energy loads and consumption patterns.
+**This website showcases "Build It Right," a comprehensive platform that assists users in designing energy-efficient homes.
+By leveraging AI technology, it provides predictions on heating and cooling loads, material recommendations to optimize home designs for reduced energy consumption. (https://builditright.mobirisesite.com/)

 ## Future Work